 City staff did not recommend going to a one-hauler or municipal system.
 City council members agreed to give trash haulers a two-year notice, required by law, that they're looking at potential changes.
 They'll look more closely at the report and meet again in about a month to discuss the options.

-The full report is online for anyone who wants to read the entire findings and conclusions.
+for anyone who wants to read the entire findings and conclusions.

 The City of Springfield has concluded the first phases of a Trash and Recycling Collection Efficiency Study that have included an analysis of the current collection system, several methods of public outreach and regional and benchmarking comparison research.

 The in-depth study was commissioned after questions were brought up by the Neighborhood Advisory Council and City Council regarding potential impacts and inefficiencies of the current system.
 Springfield has a free market system for the curbside collection of the community’s solid waste (trash and recycling materials).